-We have tried to make registering your Scarlett 18i8 as simple as possible.
-The steps are designed to be self explanatory, but we have described each step below, so you can see how they should appear on either Mac or a PC.
+We have tried to make registering your Scarlett 8i6 as simple as possible.
+The steps are designed to be self explanatory, but we have described each step below, so you can see how they should appear on either a PC or a Mac.